LisbonLisboaPortugal.com

 The taxi pick-up zone is always busy during the day.

-You have three main options for travelling from the airport to the city centre: the metro, a taxi, or a ride-hailing app such as Uber or Bolt.
+On exit from the airport, you have three main options for travel to the city centre: the metro, a taxi, or a ride-hailing app such as Uber or Bolt.
 Each of these modes of transportation has its own pros and cons:

 Lisbon metro at the airport